California Consumer Financial Protection Law

 Protecting Consumers, Fostering Responsible Innovation

-The California Consumer Financial Protection Law expanded the Department’s oversight to better protect consumers, keep up with emerging financial innovation, and spur responsible job growth.
+The California Consumer Financial Protection Law (CCFPL) expanded the Department’s oversight to better protect consumers, keep up with emerging financial innovation, and spur responsible job growth.
 For the first time in its history, the DFPI can oversee providers of certain financial products and services previously unregulated by the Department, such as debt-relief companies, credit reporting agencies, consumer credit repair companies and others.

-The law gives the Department expanded authority and resources to:
+These laws gives the Department expanded authority and resources to:

 - Protect consumers from predatory businesses.